mmn80/muesli/README.md

 * easy to reason about performance: all primitive queries run in **O(log n)**.
 * type-safety: impossible to attempt deserializing record at wrong type (or address), and risk getting bogus data with no error thrown.
-IDs are tagged with a phantom type and given to you by the polymorphic primitives.
+IDs are tagged with a phantom type and created only by the database.
-There are also `Num`/`Integral` instances to support more generic database apps, but normally you don't need to use those.
+There are also `Num`/`Integral` instances to support more generic apps, but normally those are not needed.

 Example use
 -----------
 First, mark up your types.
-You must use the record syntax to name your accessors so you can query later.
-You can filter on `DocID` and `Unique` fields, and sort on `Indexable`.
-The database will extract these keys, including from deep inside any `Foldable`.
+You must use the record syntax to name the accessors so they'll be queryable.
+You can filter on `DocID` fields, sort on `Indexable`s, and lookup-by-key `Unique`s.
+The database will extract these keys using the `DBValue` and `Document` instances with the help of `GHC.Generics`, including from deep inside any `Foldable`.

 ```Haskell